gobstonescourses/courseDemo/Projects/1.First steps/4.More squares, but easier/description.md

 # Project 4.
-Dos cuadrados, pero más fáciles
+More squares, but easier

 Again the idea is to draw more squares, as in the previous activity.
 And again we will propose you with two challenges.